 Much of this energy was not libertarian.
 In fact, Clarkson supported Barack Obama in the general election.
 [Famed Singer Kelly Clarkson Switches Vote From Libertarian Ron Paul to Obama… Because He’s a ‘Great Guy’,The Blaze, October 23, 2012]

+Joe Rogan is now a Bernie Sanders supporter.
 Many of the college students who supported Paul may well have liked him because of his oddball celebrity status and stance on drug legalization and civil liberties [How Bernie Sanders helped kill Rand Paul’s campaign, Iowa Starting Line, January 14, 2016].